Single User Mode¶

 ENTER SINGLE USER MODE.

-When the administrator requests the Server to switch to single user mode, the Server does the following before fulfilling the request:
+When the administrator requests the Server to switch to single user mode, the Server does the following before doing the switch:

 - Waits until all the currently running requests finish.